B.3 Calculating Pro Forma EPS

 equal the “statutory rate in effect during the periods for which the pro forma

-income statements are presented.”
+statements of comprehensive income are presented.”

 For more information about the implications of a change in tax status, see